 Figure 2 – Relevant Muscular Anatomy for Wrist Tendonitis

 During contraction of the muscles of the wrist, tension is placed through the wrist tendons.
-When this tension is excessive due to too much repetition or high force, damage to the wrist tendons may occur.
-Wrist tendonitis is a condition whereby there is damage, with subsequent inflammation and degeneration to one or more of the wrist tendons.
+When this tension is excessive due to too much repetition, prolonged force or high force, damage to the wrist tendons may occur.
+Wrist tendonitis is a condition whereby there is damage, with subsequent degeneration, fibre disorganisation / thinning and often swelling affecting one or more of the wrist tendons.
 This is usually due to gradual wear and tear associated with overuse, however it may also occur traumatically due to a specific incident.

 Causes of wrist tendonitis

 Wrist tendonitis most commonly occurs due to repetitive or prolonged activities placing strain on the wrist tendons.
-These activities may include sports such as gymnastics, golf or racquet sports as well as manual work such as carpentry, painting, chopping wood, bricklaying, repetitive use of a hammer or screw driver, use of vibrating machinery, sewing and knitting or working at a computer.
+These activities may include sports such as gymnastics, golf or racquet sports as well as manual work such as carpentry, painting, chopping wood, bricklaying, repetitive use of a hammer or screw driver, use of vibrating machinery, gardening, sewing and knitting or working at a computer (i.e. excessive use of a mouse or typing).
 Wrist tendonitis may also occur from other activities involving forceful or repetitive gripping of the hand.

-It is common for patients to develop this condition following a sudden increase in activities that place stress on the wrist tendons or due to a change in these activities.
+It is common for patients to develop this condition following a sudden increase in force, frequency or duration of activities that place stress on the wrist tendons or due to a change in these activities.
 Occasionally, wrist tendonitis may develop suddenly.
-This can be due to a fall onto an outstretched hand or due to a forceful movement involving heavy lifting or a gripping force through the wrist.
+This can be due to a fall onto an outstretched hand, a direct impact to the wrist tendons or due to a forceful movement involving heavy lifting or a gripping force through the wrist.
 A history of wrist, elbow, shoulder, neck or upper back injury may increase the likelihood of a patient developing this condition.

 Signs and symptoms of wrist tendonitis

-Occasionally, pins and needles or numbness in the fingers may be experienced along with weakness in the fingers and hand.
+Occasionally, pins and needles or numbness in the fingers may be experienced along with weakness in the fingers and hand (especially when there is a co-existing neck or upper back condition).
 This may present as difficulty performing fine movements of the hand, reduced grip strength, or an increased frequency of dropping objects.
-Wrist tendonitis may also be associated with neck or upper back pain on the same side.
+Wrist tendonitis may also be associated with neck or upper back pain on the same side of the body.

 Diagnosis of wrist tendonitis

 A thorough subjective and objective examination from a physiotherapist may be sufficient to diagnose wrist tendonitis.
-Further investigations such as an X-ray, Ultrasound, MRI or CT scan may be required to assist with diagnosis and assess the severity of the condition.
+Further investigations such as an X-ray, Ultrasound, MRI or CT scan may be required to assist with diagnosis, rule out other conditions and assess the severity of the condition.